|Did this page help you? Yes | No | Tell us about it...|

 An object that the principal requests access to.
 The resource is C in the statement "A has permission to do B to C where D applies."

-A value required to include an AWS resource in a stack.
+A value required when including an AWS resource in an AWS CloudFormation stack.
+Each resource may have one or more properties

 Also called resource record set.
 Standard DNS terminology.